 Apparently, one astronomer suggested that November was a bad month for Kennedy.
 Another suggested that he might be assassinated, unless he upped his guard.

 You get that?
 He was going to die, unless he tried not to die.
 Important point.

 Some truly lovely space images as Nimoy talks about the astrological significance of the Age of Aquarius and how we're all going to be getting on better in the future.
 All at once, making fun of the soothsayers stops being fun.
 Why couldn’t they have got that one right?

 Summing up, Nimoy reads a horoscope that Sidney Omarr wrote for him.
 I can't do it justice.
 It's just the usual sort of vague crap you get if you read a newspaper horoscope but Nimoy reads it in such a stern, serious way that it becomes hilarious.
 I honestly don’t know if he's doing it on purpose, but I sincerely hope he was.

 All in all, not one In Search Of's best episodes.
 Mostly it's the abstract nature of the subject, I think, leaving the episode short on cool visuals or an interesting narrative.
-The people they interviewed ran pretty much the same range of opinions you'd get on astronomy now – some true believers, some stern debunkers but with most people falling somewhere on the 'who cares' spectrum.
-I fall into the 'stern debunker' category, so for me it was interesting to see how so many predictions astronomers made in the past came shockingly true but how few that extended beyond the initial air date have come to pass.
-To be fair, though, you can say the same thing about a whole bunch of far more respectable forms of prediction just as easily.
+The people they interviewed ran pretty much the same range of opinions you'd get on astronomy now – some true believers, some stern debunkers, and most people falling somewhere on the 'who cares' spectrum.
+I fall into the 'stern debunker' category, so for me it was interesting to see how so many predictions astronomers made in the past came shockingly true -- but how few of those predictions that extended beyond the initial air date have come to pass.
+To be fair, though, you could just as easily say the same thing about a whole bunch of far more respectable forms of prediction.